cecez/estudos-devops/002-tutorial-docker-getting-started/README.md

 docker-compose up -d
 docker-compose down

+# pesquisar vulnerabilidades
+docker scan <nome-da-imagem>

+# analisar camadas (layers)
+docker image history <nome-da-imagem>
+docker image history --no-trunc <nome-da-imagem>

 ```

 - In general, *each container should do one thing and do it well*
 - If two containers are on the same network, they can talk to each other.
 If they aren't, they can't.
 - Ao usar o Docker Compose, uma rede é automaticamente criada, bem como alias para os serviços
+- .dockerignore files are an easy way to selectively copy only image relevant files

 - Volumes
     - named volumes: docker gerencia onde armazena
     - bind mounts: local de armazenagem é escolhido explicitamente
     - existem outras opções: sftp, s3, entre outros.

+- Layer caching
+    - Once a layer changes, all downstream layers have to be recreated as well

+- Multi-Stage Builds
+    - Separate build-time dependencies from runtime dependencies
+    - Reduce overall image size by shipping only what your app needs to run